cds-snc/gcds-docs/src/en/components/textarea/design.md

 - Add hint text to help a person filling in a textarea to provide a complete value.
 - Write hint text to be instructional, brief, and specific.

-### Add character count to set expectations for text length
+### Set expectations for text length with a character count

 - Add character count to limit how many characters can be entered into the textarea.
 - The character count shows remaining characters as they are entered, setting expectations and helping people respond with the right level of detail.